MathEyraud/Dashboard-entreprise/README.md

 if (typeof NEW_CATEGORY_DATA !== 'undefined') categories.newCategory = NEW_CATEGORY_DATA;
 ```

+### Using the Favorites System

+- **Adding favorites**: Hover over any application tile and click the star icon that appears
+- **Removing favorites**: Click the star icon on any favorited application or in the Favorites section
+- **Viewing favorites**: All favorited applications appear in the Favorites section at the top of the dashboard

 ### Changing Category Order

 Open `js/config.js` and rearrange the entries in the `CATEGORY_ORDER` array: